 Section C411.1 of the International Energy Conservation Code is not adopted and the following is substituted:

 Solar readiness – general (IECC C411.1).
-In addition to the requirements of IECC C412, a solar zone shall be provided on buildings that are 20 stories or less in height above grade plan.
+In addition to the requirements of IECC C412, a solar zone shall be provided on buildings that are 20 stories or less in height above grade plane.
 The solar zone shall be located on the roof of the building or on another structure elsewhere on the site.
 The solar zone shall be in accordance with IECC C411.2 through C411.8 and the International Fire Code.

-EXCEPTIONS: A solar zone is not required where the solar exposure of the building's roof area is less than 75 percent of that of an unshaded area, as defined in IECC C411.5, in the same location, as measured by the following:
+EXCEPTION: A solar zone is not required where the solar exposure of the building's roof area is less than 75 percent of that of an unshaded area, as defined in IECC C411.5, in the same location, as measured by the following:

 1. Incident solar radiation expressed in kWh/ft2-yr using typical meteorological year (TMY) data;